 Giants' B.J.
 Goodson: Ruled out for Sunday

-Goodson (ankle) has been ruled out for Sunday's game against the 49ers, Art Stapleton of The Bergen Record reports.
+Goodson (ankle) has been ruled out for Sunday's game against the Chiefs, Dan Duggan of NJ.com reports.

-The second-year pro will miss his second consecutive game, so the Giants again will have to rely on undrafted rookie, Calvin Munson (quadriceps), to fulfill the middle linebacker duties.
-However, besides for an 18-tackle explosion against the Cowboys in Week 1, Goodson has only averaged six tackles per game since, making him a mediocre IDP threat.
+Goodson will miss his third consecutive game Sunday and his fifth of the season.
+The second-year pro averaged six tackles in the last four games he's suited up for, but there's no clear timeline for when he'll be available again.
+One thing's for sure, and that is he'll need to practice in some fashion before getting on the game field.
+Expect Calvin Munson (quadricepts) to fill into the middle linebacker role Sunday.

 More News